Jayanth-sharma/-Dynamic-shift-Registers/README.md

 # Reference Circuit Diagram
   ![reference_circuit](https://user-images.githubusercontent.com/53760504/156198052-de9f242b-c43e-4dfb-8b4e-60544b7c3d5b.jpg)
 #  Circuit Details
 Dynamic shift register have several advantages over the Static shift register in terms of higher performance,transistor density, Reduction in circuit delay and silicon area.
-In each stage, the input pass transistor and the load transistorare driven by the same clock phase
+In each stage, the input pass transistor and the load transistorare driven by the same clock phase.<br />r /
-•Φ1 active
+•Φ1 active.<br />
-<li>–Vin transfer to Cin⇒1st inverter is active ⇒Vout1 attains its valid logic level</li>
+–Vin transfer to Cin⇒1st inverter is active ⇒Vout1 attains its valid logic level<br />
-•Φ2 active
+•Φ2 active <br />
-–2nd pass transistor on ⇒the logic level is transferred onto the next stage Considering two cases
+–2nd pass transistor on ⇒the logic level is transferred onto the next stage.<br />
+Considering two cases.<br />
-–Case 1
+–Case 1, <br />
-If Cout1 high at the end of the active
+If Cout1 high at the end of the active<br />
-Φ1 phase
+Φ1 phase,  <br />
-By mean of Cin1 low input ⇒nMOS driver off ⇒Vout1=VDD-VTn Φ2 active
+By mean of Cin1 low input ⇒nMOS driver off ⇒Vout1=VDD-VTn.<br />
+Φ2 active<br />
-The voltage level is transfer to Cin2 via charge sharing over the pass transistor Cout/Cin↑to correctly transfer a logic-high level •Considering Case 2
+The voltage level is transfer to Cin2 via charge sharing over the pass transistor<br />
+Cout/Cin↑to correctly transfer a logic-high level<br />
+•Considering Case 2<br />
-•If Vout1 is logic-low at the end of the active Φ1 phase Cin1 high, nMOS driver on⇒Vout1=0V
+•If Vout1 is logic-low at the end of the active Φ1 phase<br />
+Cin1 high, nMOS driver on⇒Vout1=0V<br />
-•As Φ2 active
+•As Φ2 active<br />
-–Transfer by pass transistor
+–Transfer by pass transistor<br />
-•Ratiolessdynamic logic
+•Ratiolessdynamic logic<br />
-–VOL=0, independent of driver-to-load ratio
+–VOL=0, independent of driver-to-load ratio<br />

 # Circuit diagram